abevoelker/blog/source/_posts/2016-04-25-simple-transactional-email-links-using-json-web-tokens-jwt.md

 unsubscribe target).

-For solving these sorts of problems, the database is a tool that a lot of web app developers often reach for first out of habit, like I did.
+For solving these sorts of problems, the database is a tool that a lot of web developers often reach for first out of habit, like I did.
 It's a convenient tool because of our inherent trust in it (only we can write to it - nobody can create fraudulent UUIDs in the above ideas) and because we can store an arbitrary amount of our dynamically generated objects there.
 However, it is